-Where To Buy Last Minute Solar Eclipse Glasses If You Still Haven't Yet
+Where To Buy Last Minute Solar Eclipse Glasses, Because You Probably Didn't Yet

 If you're anything like me, you've probably procrastinated buying a pair of solar eclipse glasses until the very last second (aka right now).
 You might be thinking, "No biggie!
 I can pick up a pair really fast anywhere I want during my lunch break!"
 Ha.
 I hate to break it to you, but it ain't that easy.
 Don't panic, though -- I have your back.
 Here's a handy guide about where to buy last minute solar eclipse glasses so you don't go blind during today's special event.